 If I’m not spending time in the kitchen, I enjoy sewing things for either myself or around the house.
-Growing up, I remember watching my parents cut stacks of fabric by hand at their small shop in Buenos Aires and Los Angeles.
+Growing up, I remember watching my parents cut stacks of fabric by hand in their small shop in Buenos Aires and Los Angeles.
 The fabric will later be sewn and made into comfortable clothes for soon-to-be mothers to wear.
 I was inspired and they encouraged my learning from watching them work – Magic became something you make.

 1. Japan, where we found inspiration amongst the beautiful temples and well-balanced cuisine of Tokyo and Kyoto.

 2. Belgium, where I developed a taste for good chocolate, beer and an appreciation for textiles.

 4. Korea, where I rediscovered my roots and honed on my skills in pickling / fermentation / temple cuisine.

 * As a result of all the moving, I pack like I play Tetris.